RandomSearch18/a-level-project/docs/readme.md

 - `highway=escape` - These are emergency escape lanes sometimes found on motorways, so it would be very unwise to instruct a pedestrian to walk along them
 - `highway=raceway` - It is unlikely that my users will want to walk along a race track or a similar track/course
 - `highway=busway` - This is a kind of bus-only road, not meant to be used by pedestrians

+##### OSM tags to parse for paths

+Similarly to roads, there exist a number of `highway=*` keys for paths, which are often the best choices for pedestrian navigation paths.

+Note that despite `highway=path` being a specific key, I will continue to use the word "path" in this document to refer to any walkable footpath, pavement, or small road, because that keeps things simpler.

+These are the `highway=*` keys that are used as top-level tags for paths:

+- `highway=footway`
+  - These are footpaths intended to be primarily used by pedestrians
+  - They might be signed with a blue circular footpath sign (or might not), and are often paved because they are usually constructed with the intention of being easy to walk along
+  - They should have a pretty highly preference, as a smooth, well-lit, well-maintained, wide path with a nice surface is the best kind of path to walk along.
+These properties can be factored in using the standard OSM tags that I will consider for all paths
+- `highway=bridleway`
+  - These are paths designated for horse riders, and correspond to bridleway terminology in the UK
+  - They may or may not be public bridleways, i.e. have a legal right of way (this is specified with the `designation=*` key)
+  - They might have a range of surfaces, so weight factor should be neutral (subject to modification from other tags)

 #### Sprint 2 modules